The City of Milwaukee and the Milwaukee Water Works do not endorse insurance policies or warranties for water service lines or sewer laterals.

-A company named Service Line Warranties of America (SLWA) is mailing letters to City of Milwaukee properties demanding a response within 30 days as it tries to sell "service line insurance."
+A company named Service Line Warranties of America (SLWA) is mailing a series of letters to property owners in our area demanding a response within 30 days as it tries to sell "water service line insurance."
 The City of Milwaukee does not require or endorse this type of product.

-About 10 years ago, the Common Council passed a resolution to allow SLWA to mail solicitations to our customers.
-However, later Common Council action ended the agreement.
-But the firm continues to send mailings to the property address list the city had previously provided.
+The Milwaukee Common Council passed a resolution in February 2012 to allow SLWA to mail solicitations to our customers but ended the agreement in June 2013 after complaints from our customers.
+However, the firm continues to send mailings to property owners in our area.
 The company is not permitted to use the City of Milwaukee logo or include wording that states the City of Milwaukee endorsed their product.

-Customers frequently ask us at community meetings why they must continue to pay insurance on their sewer lateral.
-The city does not require customers to purchase service line warranties.
+Customers frequently ask us at community meetings why they must pay insurance on their sewer lateral or water service line.
+But the City of Milwakee does not require anyone to purchase this insurance.
 You may cancel the policy if you wish.

 Our customers also tell us they frequently receive sales pitches and promotional materials for water-related products and services.
 Here's what you should know: